Online learning has become a major force in higher education. It affords motivated

 and assists users - both students and faculty - with troubleshooting.
 If you require

-further assistance with Moodle, please refer to the Faculty Support or Student Support page, or contact the CTRE directly to make an appointment.
+further assistance with Moodle, please refer to the Faculty Support or Student Support pages, or contact the CTRE directly to make an appointment.

 Below are the minimum technology requirements to access Moodle.

 - Windows XP or later (Mac OSX 10.6 or later)

 - Microphone (recommended)